pongpisit/cloudflare-zero-trust-workshop/docs/09-workshop-summary.md

-# Workshop Summary: Cloudflare Zero Trust - Complete Security Platform
+# Module 09: Workshop Summary - Cloudflare Zero Trust Complete Security Platform

 ## What You Have Built